Planning a Disney World vacation is a big undertaking!

 Daily Rate Charts

-These charts show how Disney’s rates fluctuate not only by season, but by day as well.
-Friday and Saturday nights are almost always the most expensive and Thursday and Sunday are at an intermediate rate much of the year.
-Monday, Tuesday, Wednesday and sometimes Thursday and Sunday are the cheapest.
+These charts show how Disney’s rates fluctuate not only by season but by day as well.
+Friday and Saturday nights are almost always the most expensive, and Thursday and Sunday are at an intermediate rate much of the year.
+Monday, Tuesday, Wednesday, and sometimes Thursday and Sunday are the cheapest.

 These charts are most applicable to shorter stays.
-You can see the spikes in Disney prices for the higher priced days of the week and high plateaus when the Salute discounts are not available.
+You can see the spikes in Disney prices for the higher-priced days of the week and high plateaus when the Salute discounts are not available.

-Shades of Green’s Category 2 Guests – Shades of Green is cheaper than the Values only on weekends about a third of the year and when Salute discounts are not available (purple line vs dark blue line).
-For the Moderates Cat 2 is cheaper except mid-week in January and February (purple line vs red line).
+Shades of Green’s Category 2 Guests – Shades of Green is more expensive than the Values except for Spring Break and Christmas (purple line vs blue line).
+For the Moderates, Cat 2 is cheaper except mid-week in January (purple line vs red line).

 Weekly Rate Chart